Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 The Executive Board informs the Supervisory Board in a timely and comprehensive manner — both in writing and at regularly scheduled meetings — of the Group's planning, performance, situation and risk management.
 Extraordinary Supervisory Board meetings are convened as necessary in connection with material events.
 The Supervisory Board adopted Rules of Procedure for its own work.

 Pursuant to the Company's Articles of Incorporation, the Supervisory Board of Softing AG comprises three members, who are elected by the shareholders.
-These three members have identical terms of office.
-The Supervisory Board's term of office is approximately five years.
-Its members’ current terms of office end with the General Shareholders' Meeting in 2023.
+The Supervisory Board's term of office is determined by the General Shareholders’ Meeting and is a maximum of approximately five years.
+The terms of office of all current members are identical and end with the General Shareholders' Meeting in 2028.
 The current members of the Supervisory Board are Mr. Matthias Weber (Chairman; member since May 2022), Mr. Andreas Kratzer (Deputy Chairman, member since May 2013) and Dr. Klaus Fuchs (member since February 2011).

-In accordance with Section 107 (4) AktG, the Supervisory Board has established an Audit Committee, which as of December 31, 2022 comprised the Supervisory Board members Matthias Weber, Andreas Kratzer and Dr. Klaus Fuchs (Section 107 (4) sentence 2 AktG).
+In accordance with Section 107 (4) sentence 2 AktG, the three-person Supervisory Board also serves as the Audit Committee, which as of December 31, 2024 comprised the Supervisory Board members Matthias Weber, Andreas Kratzer and Dr. Klaus Fuchs (Section 107 (4) sen-tence 2 AktG).
 The Audit Committee is chaired by Andreas Kratzer.
 In particular, the Audit Committee monitors financial reporting and the accounting process as well as the auditing of the financial statements and the services rendered by the auditor.
 The Chairman of the Audit Committee regularly meets with the auditor to discuss the progress of the audit outside of meetings and reports back to the Committee on this.

 All members of the Audit Committee are familiar with the sector in which the Company operates.
-In Matthias Weber, the Supervisory Board and Audit Committee have at least one member with expertise in the area of accounting and, in Andreas Kratzer, at least one additional member with expertise in the field of financial statement auditing.
-According to the Code, the Chairman of the Audit Committee should be an expert and independent in at least one of these two areas.
+In Matthias Weber, the Supervisory Board, which at the same time is also the Audit Committee, has at least one member with expertise in the area of accounting and, in Andreas Kratzer, at least one additional member with expertise in the field of financial statement auditing.
+According to the Code (Code recommendations C.10 and D.3), the Chairman of the Audit Committee shall be an expert and independent in at least one of these two areas.
 The Chairman of the Audit Committee, Andreas Kratzer, meets these requirements.

 Matthias Weber has worked for many years as a finance director or chief financial officer at various companies; these professional activities mean he contributes specific knowledge and experience in applying accounting principles and using internal control and risk management systems.
 In the course of his professional activities, he has also gained expertise in the area of sustainability reporting and the auditing of such reports.
 As a result of his training and professional experience as an auditor as well as his professional roles as a finance director and CEO at various companies, Andreas Kratzer has specific knowledge and experience in the area of auditing, including sustainability reporting and the auditing of such reports, as well as special knowledge and experience in applying accounting principles and using internal control and risk management systems, which means he also has expertise in the field of accounting.